dotnet/docs/docs/csharp/language-reference/compiler-options/resources.md

 ---
 # C# Compiler Options that specify resources

-The following options control compiler resources.
+The following options control how the C# compiler creates or imports Win32 resources.
 The new MSBuild syntax is shown in **Bold**.
 The older `csc.exe` syntax is shown in `code style`.

 - **Win32Resource** / `-win32res`: Specify a Win32 resource file (.res).
 - **Win32Icon** / `-win32icon`: Reference metadata from the specified assembly file or files.